 Laura Alden is a Wake County Special Education teacher at Heritage High School in Wake Forest.
 She works with 9th – 12th grade students enrolled in the Occupational Course of Study (OCS) program.
 Laura has been teaching with WCPSS since 2008, and began her teaching career in New York in 1995.
 Laura and her husband Ken have two daughters, Sarah and Erin, aged 14 and 12.
 Laura holds a Bachelor’s in Fine Arts Education from Hofstra University, a Master’s in Special Education from New York University and a Professional Diploma in both School and District Administration from Queens College, City University of NY, and one day hopes to finish her Doctorate in School/District Administration & Educational Leadership.
 Working with children with special needs became a passion when Sarah was formally diagnosed with Cerebral Palsy at approximately a year old.
 Upon relocating to North Carolina, Laura found her way to The Arc of Wake County by serving on their Board of Directors for two years.
 Laura is excited to continue her advocacy work with The Arc of the Triangle.
 Laura enjoys volunteering with her girls’ schools, Sarah’s dance class, Erin’s seasonal sports teams, taking their rescue puppy on long walks, reading historical fiction, and taking road trips with Ken, the girls, and dog in the family minivan.
 Term: 2017-2019

-Emmy Boyette is the Marketing Manager at the North Carolina Chamber and is a Cary resident.
-She was instrumental in creating the Michael & Son Community Classic Golf Tournament, which has raised over $50,000 for The Arc of the Triangle since 2015.
+Emmy Boyette is the Marketing Manager at the NC Chamber and is a Fuquay-Varina resident.
+She was instrumental in creating the Michael & Son Community Classic Golf Tournament, which raised over $50,000 for The Arc of the Triangle between 2015-2016.
 Prior to entering the marketing field, she taught public school for four years, working as an English teacher for students in 9th-12th grade.
 She received her B.A. in Public Relations and English from UNC-Chapel Hill, and obtained her Master's in Teaching from NC State University.
-In her free time, she loves to watch sports with her husband Randy and play with their two shelter pups, Buddy and Ollie.
+In her free time, she loves spending time with her husband Randy and daughter Judy Belle.
 Emmy is a dedicated supporter of and friend to children and adults with developmental disabilities and is ready to bring her fundraising and marketing talents to The Arc of the Triangle.
 Term: 2017-2019.

 Needham Bryan lives in Durham.
 Needham is a graduated from Jordan High School in 1992.
 After graduation he worked at Blue Cross Blue Shield of NC from 1992 until 2011.
 Since then he has worked at the National Institute of Environmental Health Services in Research Triangle Park.
 Needham has been very involved as a self-advocacy volunteer since 1993.
 Needham is currently the president of The Arc’s Triangle Self-Advocacy Network.
 He served two terms as president of the statewide Association of Self-Advocates of North Carolina.
 He also also served on the board of directors for The Arc of Durham.
 “I hope to have the opportunity to serve on the board of The Arc of the Triangle.
 I am very interested in the kind of work that The Arc does.”
 Term: 2017-2019.